 *Note: I have recently learned that letting ground meat marinate in fresh pineapple juice too long completely breaks down the connective tissues, leaving you with mush.
 Make sure to only marinate these patties for the time listed if using fresh juice.
 Canned juice should not have the same effect.

-These burgers are my version of the teriyaki pineapple burgers we used to enjoy prior to understanding that “teriyaki” meant soy and sugar.
+These Hawaiian Turkey Burgers are my version of the teriyaki pineapple burgers we used to enjoy prior to understanding that “teriyaki” meant soy and sugar.
 Instead, I use a combination of pineapple juice and coconut aminos to flavor the patties, and top them with grilled pineapple and a mango salsa.

 If you're not familiar with them, coconut aminos are a gluten/soy/grain free soy sauce substitute that is made from the sap of a palm tree and mixed with sea salt.
 Although they are made from “sugar,” they are fermented and the sugar from the sap is used up in the process.
 Because of this, they have a low glycemic index and are low in carbohydrates, which means that consuming them doesn't give your blood a big glucose spike.
 The flavor is unique and isn't quite a true match for soy sauce, but it does the trick when you don't have any other alternatives.